borjagm/EuroConverter/README.md

 # EuroConverter
 This is a Euro Converter
 Test Version Released.
-Enjoy it
+Enjoy it.
+Now Added euro to rubles.